Generating isospectral but not isomorphic quantum graphs: Combinatorial construction of isospectral graphs

-Our construction can be understood by Titchmarsh-Weil $M$-functions (also known as Dirichlet to Neumann maps and often called $M$-functions) which are described in \cite{berkolaiko2013introduction} and \cite{kurasov.muller}.
+Our construction can be understood by Titchmarsh-Weyl $M$-functions (also known as Dirichlet to Neumann maps and often called $M$-functions) which are described in \cite{berkolaiko2013introduction} and \cite{kurasov.muller}.
 Let us consider a graph, $\Gamma$ with one special boundary (or contact) vertex, $\partial\Gamma$.
 The other vertices are called {\textit{interior vertices}}.
 Let us also consider a function $u(k)$ which satisfies the differential $\bf{L}$ and is thus a linear combination of $e^{i k x}$ and $e^{-i k x}$ at each edge.
-Let $u(k)$ further satisfy Neumann boundary conditions on the interior vertices and be continuous on $\partial\Gamma$. $u(k)$ will in general not satisfy the Neumann boundary condition at $\partial\Gamma$, unless $k$ is an eigenfrequency of $\Gamma$.
+Let $u(k)$ further satisfy some boundary conditions, such as standard boundary conditions, on the interior vertices and be continuous on $\partial\Gamma$. $u(k)$ will in general not satisfy the standard or Neumann boundary condition at $\partial\Gamma$, unless $k$ is an eigenfrequency of $\Gamma$.
 Instead there will be a function, $M^\Gamma(k)$, which relates the value of $u(k)$ at $\partial\Gamma$, which we denote $u(k,\partial\Gamma)$, with the sum of its (outward) derivatives at $\partial\Gamma$, which we denote $u'(k,\partial\Gamma)$:

-If $u(k,\partial\Gamma)=0$ then $M^\Gamma(k)$ is not defined, and if $M^\Gamma(k)=0$ then $k$ is an eigenfrequency of $\mathbf{L}(\Gamma)$.
+If $u(k,\partial\Gamma)=0$ then $M^\Gamma(k)$ is not defined, and if $M^\Gamma(k)=0$ then $k$ is an eigenfrequency of $\mathbf{L}(\Gamma)$, if we demand that the boundary conditions at $\partial\Gamma$ are standard.
 There might be other eigenfrequencies that are not detected by $M^\Gamma(k)$, for instance because the corresponding eigenfunction is localised away from $\partial\Gamma$.
 We will give examples of such eigenfunctions below.
 It is usual to define the $M$-function when there are several boundary vertices, in which case the $M$-function is a matrix-valued function.
 But for us it suffices to consider only one boundary vertex.
+It is also possible to use boundary conditions at $\partial\Gamma$ which are not standard, but we will not consider this possibility either in this paper.

 It was noted explicitly by Kurasov and Muller \cite{kurasov.muller} and implicitly by Berkolaiko and Kuchment \cite{berkolaiko2013introduction} that if we have a given graph, $\Gamma$, and a pair of isospectral graphs, $\Gamma_1$ and $\Gamma_2$, where $\Gamma_1$ and $\Gamma_2$ have the same $M$-functions at some boundary vertices, $\partial\Gamma_1$ and $\partial\Gamma_2$, then we can attach $\Gamma$ to either $\Gamma_1$ or $\Gamma_2$ at their respective boundary vertex and get an isospectral pair.